Introduction

 Check Enable TLS in the "Networking" section of the KOTS Admin Console.

-• Provide your own certificate: Select Provide your own certificate to be able to upload the certificate files.
+• Upload your own certificate: Select Upload your own certificate to be able to upload the certificate files.

 Another possibility, if you have a public domain name, is to use letsencrypt to obtain a certificate.